ankitrajbiswal/File-Crypter/README.md

 ## Image-Encryption-and-Decryption
-This is a minor project which is based on Encryption and Decryption of an image for security purpose using the logic of XOR gate.
-The JAVA swing has been used in this project.
+This is a Minor Project which is based on Encryption and Decryption of any file for privacy purposes using the logic of XOR Gate.
+Java Swing has been used in this project.

 # About
 Now a days, there are many confidential images that people store in their laptop or Desktops, but they have also given access of these devices to someone else, or by anychance,